 In a 2006–2008 Gallup poll, only 21% of respondents from Azerbaijan stated that religion is an important part of their daily lives.

-According to the United Nations Development Program Report, the literacy rate in Azerbaijan was 99.5 percent in 2009.
+According to the United Nations Development Program Report, in 2009, the literacy rate in Azerbaijan was 99.5 percent.

 As of 2009, Azerbaijan had 1,397,000 main telephone lines and 1,485,000 internet users.
-There were four GSM providers: Azercell, Bakcell, Azerfon (Nar Mobile), and Nakhtel mobile network operators, along with one CDMA provider.
+There were also four GSM providers: Azercell, Bakcell, Azerfon (Nar Mobile), Nakhtel mobile network operators and one CDMA.

 Azerbaijan became European Team Chess Championship winners in 2009.